-- Meet with the head teacher to discuss the issue. - Request to meet with the responsible body. - Follow the education provider's complaints process. - If they a person is unsuccessful in the provider's complaints process, or does not wish to complain to the provider first, they can make a claim to the Special Educational Needs and Disability (SEND) Tribunal.
+- Meet with the head teacher to discuss the issue. - Request to meet with the responsible body. - Follow the education provider's complaints process. - If they are unsuccessful at this stage or do not wish to complain to the school first, a person can make a claim to the Special Educational Needs and Disability (SEND) Tribunal.
 While other types of discrimination claims against schools, colleges or universities are heard in the county court, disability discrimination claims are heard in the SEND Tribunal instead of the country court.
 The claim must be made within six months of the discrimination taking place.
 It is important to note that the claim form differs depending on whether the personal lodging the claim is a parent or the young person.